-ReadingGroupGuides – This site provides thousands of reading guides for book clubs and individual readers.
+ReadingGroupGuides – This site provides thousands of reading guides for book clubs and the individual book lover.
 The site also offers contests, message boards, a newsletter, a blog, and much more.

 The Book Cover Archive – They say you can’t judge a book by its cover, but that doesn’t make cover art any less fun to look at.
 The Book Cover Archive displays a collection of thousands of book covers.
 Visitors can browse covers, leave comments, and suggest covers for the archive.

 posted on October 26, 2009